awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-reference.md

 # AWS Encryption SDK CLI Syntax and Parameter Reference<a name="crypto-cli-reference"></a>

 This topic provides syntax diagrams and brief parameter descriptions to help you use the AWS Encryption SDK Command Line Interface \(CLI\)\.
 For help with master keys and other parameters, see [How to Use the AWS Encryption SDK Command Line Interface](crypto-cli-how-to.md)\.
-For example, see [Examples of the AWS Encryption SDK Command Line Interface](crypto-cli-examples.md)\.
+For examples, see [Examples of the AWS Encryption SDK Command Line Interface](crypto-cli-examples.md)\.
 For complete documentation, see [Read the Docs](https://aws-encryption-sdk-cli.readthedocs.io/en/latest/)\.

 **Topics**
 + [AWS Encryption CLI Syntax](#crypto-cli-syntax)